schmurfy/drone/README.md

   - counters
   - gauges

- - Decent test coverage (Simplecov report ~ 87% for what is worth)
+ - Good test coverage

- The gem was created for a specific need and is currently used in production so it can be considered stable.
+ The gem was created for a specific need and is currently used in preproduction environment, no major bugs until now.

 # How is it done